CS 8 Introduction to Computer Science

 - Homework and Programming Assignments are in the folder

-- IDLE transcripts and Python modules created during lectures
+- IDLE transcripts and Python programs created during lectures

 are in the folder idle

 There will be one Midterm Exam and one Final Exam.

 The Midterm Exam is on Tuesday, August 30 at 11:00am-12:20pm.

 The Final Exam is on Thursday, September 8 at 11:00am-12:20pm.

 2-pages of notes (cheat sheet) are alllowed during the Exams.

 No makeup exam can be given under any circumstances.

 We will have one homework assignment every week.